oli-lang/oli-js/README.md

 - Detailed parse and compilation errors
 - Runs on node.js and the browser
 - High and intermediate level featured API
-- Easily usable from command-line and RELP playground
+- Easily usable from command-line and REPL
 - Heavily tested
 - Good performance (run `grunt bench`)
 - No third party dependencies